Pitch Black (film): Sequels

 The movie's sequel, The Chronicles of Riddick (2004), was also directed by David Twohy.
 To tie in with the sequel, the film was novelized under the name The Chronicles of Riddick: Pitch Black, which was written by Frank Lauria.

 A short animated movie released the same year, The Chronicles of Riddick: Dark Fury (2004), was directed by Peter Chung.
 Dark Fury bridges the gap between Pitch Black and Chronicles of Riddick.

 Riddick, a live-action sequel to The Chronicles of Riddick, opened on September 6, 2013, with both David Twohy and Vin Diesel attached.
 The sequel ties in more closely to the original Pitch Black.

 Riddick: Furya, the fourth installment was announced in February 2023.
 Vin Diesel will again appear in the film and David Twohy has written the script and will direct the film.
+Filming began in August 2024.

 Prequel

-Into Pitch Black (2000) is a Sci-Fi channel special that includes clips from Pitch Black and takes place before and after the events of the film.
+Into Pitch Black (2000) is a Sci-Fi Channel special that includes clips from Pitch Black and takes place before and after the events of the film.
 Inconsistencies with the storyline of later sequels have made it non-canonical.

 Video games

-The Chronicles of Riddick: Escape from Butcher Bay, a game for the Xbox and the PC, was also released in 2004 to critical acclaim.
-A remake of Butcher Bay, including a new campaign, was released for the Xbox 360, PlayStation 3 and PC on 7 April 2009, under the title The Chronicles of Riddick: Assault on Dark Athena.
+The Chronicles of Riddick: Escape from Butcher Bay, a game for the Xbox and the PC, was released in 2004 to critical acclaim.
+A remake of Butcher Bay, including a new campaign set after Butcher Bay, was released for the Xbox 360, PlayStation 3 and PC on 7 April 2009, under the title The Chronicles of Riddick: Assault on Dark Athena.